 1. The free section on Craigslist

 Craigslist has a section for free stuff, where you get move anything that didn’t sell.
-I’ve been amazed at what people will take when its free.
-I’ve given away scrap lumber.
-I’m always glad someone can use it and it’s not going into landfill.
+I’ve been amazed at what people will take when it’s free.
+I’ve given away scrap lumber from garage shelving that I disassembled.
+I’m always glad someone can use it and it’s not going into landfills.

 If you really want a no-hassle way to get rid of stuff, you can haul it into your alley in advance, then post a “curb alert” on Craigslist, first-come-first-serve.
 I don’t really recommend putting it on your front curb unless it’s for a really short time because that is a blight on your neighborhood.